gatewaynode/flashbrain/README.md

 # FlashBrain

+**EARLY DEVELOPMENT VERSION**

-A Tauri desktop application for creating and using flashcards with images and text.
+A Tauri desktop application for creating and using flashcard like informational displays with images and text.
+The roadmap will include audio and video inpu/output, non-linear item flows, and quiz item types.

 ## Features